Unowl/parallel_programming/README.md

 in MPI_p2p

-  MPI send recv with own topology
+  -MPI send recv with own topology

 in MPI_collective

-  MPI bcast
+  -MPI bcast